go4func/nd0067-cd0293/README.md

 1. Up postgres server in default port (:5432), create database, user with information same as in .evn file.

-2. Create and put database info in `database.json` file, see `database-example.json`.
+2. Put database info (dev, test) in `database.json` file, or use environment variables.

 3. Run cmd `db-migrate up`.